On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Case studies

 \subsection{Numerical methods}

-Following the previous subsection (\ref{subsec_sim_configs}), a case study is defined by a choice of long-term exposure time $\dlt$, sea state modeling approach, \sn{} randomness modeling approach, and structural stress-response regime.
-For each investigated case study, a total number of $\nlt = 10^4$ realizations of long-term exposure are simulated by using a Monte Carlo method, as follows.
+For each case study investigated, a total number of $\nlt = 10^4$ realizations of long-term exposure are simulated by using a Monte Carlo method.
 First, for each long-term realization, a sequence of encountered sea states, covering the long-term exposure duration $\dlt$, is drawn in the plane $(\hs, \tz)$.
-Then, for each sea state, the number of impacts is computed from \eq{eq_mean_impact_number}, and the set of realized impact velocities is drawn from a Rayleigh distribution whose mode is set by \eq{eq_sw}.
-This yields a long-term collection of impacts, from which the long-term collection of stress cycles can be derived by using Eqs. (\ref{eq_sn_s1}-\ref{eq_s1_ss}), up to a factor $\sst$ (representative of the structure sizing).
+Then, for each sea state, the number of impacts is computed from \eq{eq_mean_impact_number}, and the set of realized impact velocities is drawn from a Rayleigh distribution whose scale is determined by \eq{eq_sw}.
+This process yields a long-term collection of impacts, from which the long-term collection of stress cycles can be derived by using Eqs. (\ref{eq_sn_s1}-\ref{eq_s1_ss}), up to a factor $\sst$ (representative of the structure sizing).
 For numerical efficiency, the realized collections of stress-cycle amplitudes are reduced into histograms.
-Then, each long-term histogram of stress-cycle amplitudes is paired with a realized \sn{} curve (i.e. a material sample).
-Finally, for a given value of $\sst$, the long-term fatigue damage is computed by applying Miner's rule (\eqp{eq_dcum}).
+Each long-term histogram of stress-cycle amplitudes is then paired with a realized \sn{} curve (i.e., a material sample).
+Finally, for a given value of $\sst$, the long-term fatigue damage is calculated by applying Miner's rule (\eqp{eq_dcum}).